TechNickAI/node_geoip_server/README.md

 The default location $repo_root/GeoLiteCity.dat , if you put it somewhere else, specify
 <code>--geodb</code> when starting the service.
 Run this (from the root of the repo)
-<code>curl -o GeoLiteCity.dat.gz http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz\
+<pre>curl -o GeoLiteCity.dat.gz http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz\
-   && gunzip GeoLiteCity.dat.gz</code>
+   && gunzip GeoLiteCity.dat.gz</pre>

 Usage